mapsplugin/cordova-plugin-googlemaps-doc/v2.0.0/ionic-native/README.md

   }

   loadMap() {
-    // Create a map after the view is ready and the native platform is ready. this.map = this.googleMaps.create('map_canvas', {
+    // Create a map after the view is loaded.
+    // (platform is already ready in app.component.ts) this.map = this.googleMaps.create('map_canvas', {
       camera: {
         target: {